centrica-engineering/nucleus-docs/docs/components/ns-alert.md

 * from top to bottom on page load
 * in the order they have been added to the page when dynamically added

-We recommend you use `ns-alert` for their role, not for their looks.

 ### Considerations of best practice